yuhongwei380/keycloak-email-event-listener/README.md

 cd keycloak-email-event-listener

 #OR get it
-cp providers/newuser-email-event.jar    ../keycloak/
+cp providers/keycloak-newuser-email-event.jar    ../keycloak/

 # Build the extension
 mvn clean package

 # Copy JAR to Keycloak
-cp target/newuser-email-event.jar  ../keycloak/
+cp target/keycloak-newuser-email-event.jar  ../keycloak/

-#vim docker-compose for keycloak like this ; you can fill it with email  which  you want to receive the email when new user came in
+#vim docker-compose for keycloak like this ; you can fill it with email  which  you want to receive the email when keycloak-new user came in
 cd ../ && mkdir keycloak
 cd keycloak